Implementing a block widget

 </simpleBox>

-You need to start with defining the model’s schema.
-You need to define 3 elements and their types as well as allowed parent/children.
+You need to start by defining the model’s schema.
+You need to describe three elements and their types, as well as the allowed parent and children.

 Read more about the schema.